luzcn/dev-docs/git-command.md

 ```
 git log --oneline
 ```
-- showing a range of commits
+- listing a range of commits
 You can specify the range with two commits id, for example:
 ```
 git log --oneline 94cae8a8b373...3cd514d304b2